 Because herbal supplements work over a period of time, it may take a few weeks or even months to notice a calmer pet.
 And while a happier, less anxious pet is definitely worth the wait, there are some situations that call for a more immediate solution.
 Herbs like valerian, chamomile, and passion flower can have a noticeably quicker effect on a dog’s sudden nervousness.
 Acting as natural relaxants, these types of herbal supplements can soothe a pet’s anxiety during those out-of-routine situations.

-Dogs who exhibit fear and uneasiness from separation, loud noises (like fireworks or thunderstorms), meeting strangers, or traveling may benefit from a quick-acting herbal tranquilizer, especially if they aren’t particularly anxious on a normal day.
-Rather than suffering from cumulative, seemingly perpetual anxiety, some pets may just become apprehensive from interruptions to their daily routine (hey – change can be stressful!).
-Herbal tranquilizing is a natural way to keep your dog’s mind at ease.
+Dogs who exhibit fear and uneasiness from separation, loud noises (like fireworks or thunderstorms), meeting strangers, or traveling may benefit from a quick-acting herbal supplement, especially if they aren’t particularly anxious on a normal day.
+Rather than suffering from cumulative, seemingly perpetual anxiousness, some pets may just become apprehensive from interruptions to their daily routine (hey – change can be stressful!).
+Herbal supplements are a natural way to keep your dog’s mind at ease.

 Cumulative nervousness, generally a result of an imbalance between the heart and kidney Qi and can be triggered by a specific event or may well be a constant state of being.
 Often linked to daily environment, specific personality types, or previous abuse/traumatic experiences

 Brief bouts of nervousness, generally caused by abnormal situations, such as loud noises, vet trips, new house guests, or traveling.
 Can be a fairly common response to daily routine interruptions, as totally new experiences and unexpected situations can cause stress for even the best of us!